huntertrammell/opendeck.io/README.md

 # opendeck.io

-Open Source deck building community and API
+Opendeck.io is an open Source deck building community and API.